Death and state funeral of Ronald Reagan: Death

 Various U.S. flags at the White House, across the United States, and around the world over official U.S. installations and operating locations, were ordered to be flown at half-staff for 30 days in a presidential proclamation by President Bush.
 In the announcement of Reagan's death, Bush also declared June 11 as a National Day of Mourning.

 Some of the early international tributes to Reagan included those of Queen Elizabeth II, former British prime minister Margaret Thatcher, former Soviet Union Leader Mikhail Gorbachev (also attending the funeral), British prime minister Tony Blair, former Canadian prime ministers Brian Mulroney and Paul Martin, and French president Jacques Chirac.
 Martin advised Governor General Adrienne Clarkson to order all flags across Canada and at all Canadian diplomatic missions in the United States flown to half-staff on the 11th as well, in sympathy with the U.S.'s National Day of Mourning.
 In Germany, Chancellor Gerhard Schröder ordered German flags flown at half-staff above government buildings on the 11th as well.

 Tributes and condolences were left at U.S. embassies and consulates overseas, as well as at places around the country significant to Reagan's life, including his presidential library, his birthplace in Tampico, Illinois, the funeral home where his body was taken after he died, and the Tau Kappa Epsilon fraternity house in Eureka, Illinois.
 The electronic signs at the Massachusetts Turnpike flashed the message "God Speed President Reagan."

 After Reagan's death, campaigning for the ongoing 2004 United States elections was considered disrespectful during a time of mourning, and was suspended.
-The 2004 Canadian federal election was also to be held; prime minister and Liberal Party leader Martin; Opposition Leader and Conservative Party leader Stephen Harper, and New Democratic Party Leader Jack Layton suspended their campaigns, citing respect for Reagan.
+The 2004 Canadian federal election was also to be held; prime minister and Liberal Party leader Paul Martin, Opposition Leader and Conservative Party leader Stephen Harper, and New Democratic Party Leader Jack Layton suspended their campaigns, citing respect for Reagan.